 The illustrated side is the front; on the back, people write their wishes and name or initials.
 So as not to be greedy, choose just one wish to write on an ema.

 Once their wishes have come true, some come back to offer a different type of ema, made just to show appreciation to gods.
 Others simply express their gratitude through a prayer at the shrine.

 Nowadays, you can find ema in different shapes and designs.
 Instead of pictures of horses, some even have anime characters and unique shapes.

-Let's take a look at Kawai Jinja Shrine, located on the grounds of the UNESCO World Heritage Site Shimogamo Jinja Shrine in Kyoto.
+Let's take a look at Kawai Jinja Shrine, located on the grounds of the UNESCO World Heritage Site Shimogamo Jinja Shrine, in Kyoto.
 Enshrined in the Kawai Shrine is Tamayori Hime, a goddess of women's beauty.
-These are called kagami ema from their resemblance to a hand mirror.
+These plaques are called mirror ema from their resemblance to a hand mirror.

 Eyebrows, eyes, a nose and a mouth are already printed on these ema when you purchase them.
 Draw a fun face over one and give it as an offering!